Irish Wolfhound Breeder

 Our next Irish Wolfhound, Berrigan, joined us about a year later.
 That was when our kennel name CuGein (pronounced Cu-Gee-In) came to be.
 It is Irish derived and composes letters found in the names of our first 2 boys Cuwynne (Cu) and Berrigan (Gein), meaning "Hound Birth".
 In Gaelic, Cu means "Hound" and Gein translates to "Birth".

-Our plan to one day breed Berrigan all came together when he was bred to Rumor.
-She was black with beautiful white markings and an old style European, moderately curvy physique.
-Her keen brooding instincts were proven twice over as she raised and taught her puppies.
-It was all wonderful and exceptional, except when she delightfully invited them all to participate in her digging adventures.
-Berrigan (Boo), would find a patch of grass nearby and watch.
-He was a tall, handsome, gentle giant who weighed in at 192 lbs in his prime.
-The influence of both Rumor and Berrigan remain wonderfully alive and strong in our current hounds.
+Becoming an Irish Wolfhound Breeder kicked off when Berrigan sired a litter with Rumor who was a beautiful Irish Wolfhound. she had the most beautiful shape, white markings and playful, sweet and confident demeanor.
+Her keen brooding instincts were unmatched and she proved that twice over as she raised and closely mentored 2 litters of puppies It was all perfect and wonderful and exceptional, except for when she extended a deliberate invitation to dig holes along side her.
+It was obvious that she felt strongly that this was absolutely necessary for them to learn as a survival tactic.
+Berrigan (Boo), would find a patch of grass nearby to lay down in and be entertained by all of this.
+He was a tall, handsome, polite, gentle giant who weighed in at 192 lbs in his prime.
+The influence of both Rumor and Berrigan remain wonderfully alive and strong in our current hounds, digging included ~ lol.

 30 years as a Human Resources Manager in the manufacturing sector, brought us to 2010.
-When the Union at the company I worked for went on strike, it was time for me to make a career change.
-From there I decided to try pet sitting and dog walking on for size.
+I moved on from that career and found an opportunity to try pet sitting and dog walking on as a career.
 Caring for dogs and cats all day, in addition to helping compassionate pet owners devoted to providing the best for their furry companions was a perfect fit for me.
-Quickly, I became qualified as a certified dog trainer, and formed my own business, CuGein Pet Services.
-Participating in helping others enjoy and build positive relationships with their dogs is of the most gratifying pursuits that I experience.
+I decided to divest myself into qualifying as a certified obedience and behavioral dog trainer.
+Participating with others to enhance their dog's enjoyment and wellbeing was an outlet to help dogs and their humans build positive relationships with their dogs.
+It has been for me, one of the most gratifying pursuits that I ever experienced.

-It is important that we appreciate the time we have with our hounds.
+We believe that it is important that we appreciate as much time as possible that we have with our hounds.
 We take pleasure in seeing others doing the same with their companion animals.
 There are so many great lessons we have learned from our interactions with other dog lovers and from every one of our animals.
 Each are remembered and celebrated for the good times we shared.
 They are with us always.
 Not every day is a cakewalk, but every day is special, and we treasure each moment we have together to be here with them.
 Our current pack count is at 4.
 Earlier this spring we said goodbye to a very special hound and good friend, Zavijah.
 It is wonderful to have shared our lives together for a time.
 We light up whenever we catch glimpses of our beloved hounds, in the presence of their descendants.

 We are grateful to many wonderful wolfhound people who have given us their trust, guidance and support through the years.
 To our puppy families; we sincerely appreciate all the goodness and devotion you have provided and shared with your fur babies.
 It is a huge comfort to know that when pups leave us to join you for their next journey through life with you, they are in the best of loving and caring hands.
 We enjoy keeping in touch, reading your updates and the pictures you share with us.